sgryjp/vscode-stable-sort/README.md

 By default you cannot sort words spread over multiple lines.
 If the selection covers multiple lines, those lines touched by the selection will be sorted.
-To change this behavior, set `true` to `stableSort.preferWordSorting` option.
+To change this behavior, set `true` to `smartSort.preferWordSorting` option.
 Doing so makes this extension sort selected words if start or end of the selection is in the middle of a line.
 Note that even if this option was enabled you can sort multiple words by placing both start and end of the selection at